digital-work-lab/open-source-project/docs/week_2_git_notebook_branching.md

 git merge quality_model_docs
 ```

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">Wait until the Git viewer is refreshed to display the merge commit and extract the commit SHAs.</p>
+Wait until the Git viewer is refreshed to display the merge commit and extract the commit SHAs.

 ### Option 2: Rebase